Digitally Enhanced Learning Spaces

 The main teaching wall in each room has three 84-inch interactive touchscreen monitors as well as a lectern from which the displays can be controlled.
 Optimal placement of speakers, microphones and voice-tracking video cameras enable crisp and clear lecture capture, as well as facilitate video and web conferencing sessions.
 The Med-Chi room also has a 3D projector.

-This resource was provided by Centre for Academic Development and Toolkit and Training and Documentation.
+This resource was provided by Media Services and Toolkit.

 Made in association with staff and students, Toolkit is your digital companion for University.
 The video-first platform delivers engaging content in bite-sized resources, so that you can get the information you need to get back to your work, research or studies.